 Source: Lifetime Value of Content Study

-As a simple real-world example, here are the channels driving traffic to a post on our blog over the first few months after it was published.
+As a simple example from the real world, here are the channels driving traffic to a post on our blog over the first few months after it was published.
 No changes or optimizations were made to this content after it was launched.

-Over time, you’ll see organic visitors paying off as compound interest.
-A single investment producing more and more value over time.
+Over time, you will see organic visitors pay off as compound interest, a single investment that produces more and more value over time.

-Data source: Conductor Searchlight (Formatted as cumulative value)
+Data source: Conductor SEO Platform (Formatted as cumulative value)

-Most content gets a traffic spike for a few weeks that then promptly dies.
-But content that’s created to meet customer demand — SEO-driven content — builds value over time.
+Most content gets a spike in traffic for a few weeks, which promptly dies, but content created to meet customer demand – SEO-driven content – builds value over time.

-If you continue investing in long-term content & SEO, you’ll get a stream of visitor dividends that will become a material ROI.
-This is a major advantage over competitors who are fully dependent on paying market rates for new customers.
+If you continue to invest in long-term content and SEO, you get a stream of visitor dividends that becomes a material ROI, which is a big advantage over competitors who are completely dependent on paying market rates for new customers.

-Let’s look at some examples in the wild — content published 2+ years ago that still drives thousands of visitors per month.
+Consider some examples from the wild content released more than two years ago that still attracts thousands of visitors a month.

 Credit Karma’s Loan Calculator

 This simple tool helps you determine your monthly payments for a loan.
-Input your loan amount, interest, and term to see your estimated monthly payment.
+Enter your loan amount, interest rate, and term to see your estimated monthly payment.

 Published back in ~2013, the organic value has grown over time.
 In 2020, it’s now bringing ~150,000 visitors a month to Credit Karma’s site.

-Penn Medicine’s How to Soothe a Sore Throat
+Penn Medicine: How to Soothe a Sore Throat

-Penn Medicine has a network of information-rich blogs driving a tremendous volume of visitors.
+Penn Medicine has a network of informative blogs that attract huge numbers of visitors.

 Here’s the modeled traffic for just one article on how to soothe a sore throat: